-While that’s wonderful, it also means throngs of people flock to well-known vacation destinations.
+While that’s wonderful, it also means throngs of people steadily flock to well-known vacation destinations.
 Overwater bungalows, Caribbean islands, stunningly beautiful U.S. national parks, Iceland’s waterfalls, Santorini, and resort towns in Mexico have all seen historic tourism rates.

-Here’s the thing: there’s a lot (a lot) more to this big, beautiful world than what we see on Instagram and in glossy magazines.
+Here’s the thing: there’s a lot (a lot!) more to this big, beautiful world than what we see on Instagram and in glossy magazines.

-If you’re itching to travel, you probably want to experience a bit of everything โ rich history, awe-inspiring scenery, pristine beaches, adrenaline-pumping adventure, incredible food, and fascinating architecture.
+If you’re itching to travel, you probably want to experience a bit of everything – rich history, awe-inspiring scenery, pristine beaches, adrenaline-pumping adventure, incredible food, and fascinating architecture.

 Jump ahead to:

-The Most Underrated Countries to Visit in 2023
+The Most Underrated Countries to Visit in 2024

 I asked 15 extremely well-traveled bloggers which underrated countries are at the top of their travel bucket lists this year.
-From whimsical castles and major foodie destinations to secluded beaches and extreme sports, the most underrated countries in Europe offer a little something for everyone.

 Bosnia and Herzegovina

 A real insider tip among underrated countries to visit is definitely Bosnia and Herzegovina in the Balkans.
-Many people know the city of Mostar in Bosnia, but the rest of the country is still largely unknown.
-This is a pity, because Bosnia and Herzegovina has an abundance of amazing attractions.
+Many people know the city of Mostar in Bosnia and its famous Old Bridge, but the rest of the country is still largely unknown.

 There are beautiful mountains and waterfalls to discover, especially the spectacular Kravica waterfalls.
 Another highlight is the country’s incredibly hospitable people, who are very helpful and joyfully welcome you as a tourist.